OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 1. Revocation: Keys that were exposed should undergo immediate revocation.
 The secret must be able to be de-authorized quickly, and systems must be in place to identify the revocation status.
 2. Rotation: A new secret must be able to be quickly created and implemented, preferably via an automated process to ensure repeatability, low rate of implementation error, and least-privilege (not directly human-readable).
 3. Deletion: Secrets revoked/rotated must be removed from the exposed system immediately, including secrets discovered in code or logs.
-Secrets in code should have commit history for the exposure squashed to before the introduction of the secret, and logs must have a process for removing the secret while maintaining log integrity.
+Secrets in code could have commit history for the exposure squashed to before the introduction of the secret, however, this may introduce other problems as it rewrites git history and will break any other links to a given commit.
+If you decide to do this be aware of the consequences and plan accordingly.
+Secrets in logs must have a process for removing the secret while maintaining log integrity.
 4. Logging: Incident response teams must have access to information about the lifecycle of a secret to aid in containment and remediation, including:
     - Who had access?
     - When did they use it?